dfelinto/blender-manual/manual/lighting/lamps/spot/buffered_shadows.rst

 .. admonition:: Finer Bias tuning
    :class: note

-   You can now refine the :guilabel:`Bias` value independently for each :doc:`Material <materials>`, using the :guilabel:`Bias` slider (:guilabel:`Material` menu, :guilabel:`Shadow` panel).
+   You can now refine the :guilabel:`Bias` value independently for each :doc:`Material </materials>`, using the :guilabel:`Bias` slider (:guilabel:`Material` menu, :guilabel:`Shadow` panel).
 This value is a factor by which the :guilabel:`Bias` value of each :guilabel:`Spot` buffered shadows lamp is multiplied, each time its light hits an object using this material.
 The **0.0** and **1.0** values are equivalent - they do not alter the lamp's :guilabel:`Bias` original value.

 :guilabel:`Clip Start` & :guilabel:`Clip End`